Syed-Humay0on/Syed-Humay0on/README.md

 # 👤 About Me:
 <ul><b>
   <li>🥱 Not much, just a nerd who's obsessed with CLI and try something new everyday</li>
-  <li>👨🏻‍💻 Currently learning Golang because I heard it's wicked fast </li>
+  <li>👨🏻‍💻 Currently practicing Elixir & Golang because of their wicked fast performance, concurrency, error handling and fault tolerance </li>
   <li>🧠 FullTime Linux User (Arch btw) because I have no life </li>
   <li>💭 Looking forward to getting into DevOps!</li>
   <li>🧩 Functional programming is the future</li>